moebouassida/Breast-Cancer-Segmentation/README.md

 # 🩺 Breast Ultrasound Segmentation

-Semantic segmentation of breast ultrasound images — trained with PyTorch and deployed as a production-ready service with FastAPI, Docker, and an interactive Gradio demo.
+Semantic segmentation of breast ultrasound images, trained with PyTorch and deployed as a production-ready service with FastAPI, Docker, and an interactive Gradio demo.

 ---